Cleudeir/auto_accept/README.md

 **Detection not working?**

-- Ensure Dota 2 is running in windowed or borderless mode
+- Ensure Dota 2 is running (the app will automatically detect which monitor it's on)
-- Check monitor selection in settings
+- Check that Dota 2 process is visible in Task Manager
 - Verify template images are up to date
+- Try restarting the application if Dota 2 was moved between monitors

 **No audio alerts?**